cicsdev/cics-java-liberty-springboot-jdbc/README.md

 This method uses IBM CICS Explorer (an Eclipse-based IDE) to create a CICS bundle and deploy it directly to z/OS.
 This approach is ideal for developers who prefer a GUI-based deployment workflow and want integrated tooling for CICS development.

 **Prerequisites:**
-- IBM CICS Explorer installed on your workstation
-- CICS Explorer configured with connection to your z/OS system
+- IBM CICS Explorer installed and connected to your z/OS system
 - SSH/SFTP access to z/OS UNIX System Services (USS)
 - CICS region configured and running